compwron/js-messaround/README.md

 - use sass instead of css
 - use Angular 2 (remove other frameworks present or use a different repo)
 - Use React (remove other frameworks present or use a different repo)
-- use protactor to write end to end tests (protactor is a layer on top of selenium) (see https://git.thoughtworks.net/dmutton/meeting-room-availability/tree/master/e2e-tests)
+- use protractor to write end to end tests (protactor is a layer on top of selenium) (see https://git.thoughtworks.net/dmutton/meeting-room-availability/tree/master/e2e-tests)
 - use use data-based rendering instead of toggleClass in pineapple.js
+- security fuzzing, maybe using https://github.com/wendyi/continuousSecurityCi
+- do that thing where you change the tab based on how many messages there are - blinky tab
+- environmental variables / pipeline difference for dev/prod

 done: